 30% Federal Solar Investment Tax Credit (ITC)

-The federal solar tax credit, or also known as the Investment Tax Credit (ITC), increases the development of solar power in our everyday residential and commercial lives.
-This tax credit for solar panels reduces your federal tax liability on a dollar-to-dollar basis.
+This federal tax credit reduces your federal tax liability on a dollar-to-dollar basis.
 There is no upper limit to how much tax credits you can get.
-It is worth 30% of your final project cost.
+It is worth 30 percent of your final project cost.

 How Does The Federal Solar Tax Credit Work?

-When you receive your final invoice, you’ll claim 30% of the final cost in federal solar tax credits on the same year's taxes.
-For example, when the final cost to install solar panels is $10,000, you will receive $3,000 (30%) back in federal tax credits.
-Don’t have the tax appetite?
-You may use the credits up to 5 years after the tax year of installation.
+When you receive your final invoice, you will claim 30 percent of that on the same year's taxes.
+For example, when the final cost to install solar panels are $10,000, you will receive $3,000 back in federal tax credits.

 Solar Net Energy Metering (NEM)